-- Details of the child's social worker, and - The name and contact details of the virtual school head and the relevant support officer in the authority that looks after the child - The name of the Personal Advisor appointed to support a child who has left care

-The school has a named designated teacher, who works with the Virtual School, to promote the educational achievement of learners who are looked after, have left care through adoption, special guardianship, or child arrangement orders, or adopted from state care outside of England and Wales.
-The designated teacher has appropriate training, relevant qualifications, and experience.

-- Children with special educational needs and disabilities (SEND) or health issues.
+- Children who require mental health support.
+The school has an important role to play in supporting the well-being and mental health of our learners.
+Mental health problems can be an indicator that a child has suffered or is at risk of suffering abuse, neglect, or exploitation.
+We have clear systems and processes in place for identifying possible emotional well-being issues and mental health problems, seek advice from external agencies where appropriate and have clear referral and accountability systems. - Looked after children and previously looked after children.
+The school ensures that appropriate staff have the information they need in relation to a child's looked after legal status, contact arrangements with birth parents or those with parental responsibility, care arrangements and the levels of authority delegated to the carer by the authority looking after him/her.
+The designated safeguarding lead has: - Details of the child's social worker, and - The name and contact details of the virtual school head and the relevant support officer in the authority that looks after the child - The name of the Personal Advisor appointed to support a child who has left care - When dealing with looked after children and previously looked after children, the school/ college will work with all local authority children's social care, health and other relevant agencies and take prompt action when necessary to safeguard these children, who are a particularly vulnerable group.
+The school has a named designated teacher, who has appropriate training, relevant qualifications, and experience.
+They work with the Virtual School, to promote the educational achievement of learners who are looked after, have left care through adoption, special guardianship, or child arrangement orders, or adopted from state care outside of England and Wales.
+In addition, the school recognises the distinct needs of children in kinship care and will, alongside the Virtual School, seek to will promote their education outcomes. - Children with special educational needs and disabilities (SEND) or health issues.
+The school/college recognises that these children may face extra safeguarding challenges both online and offline.
+Additional barriers can also exist when recognising abuse, neglect, and exploitation.
 The designated safeguarding lead and SENDCo will closely liaise whenever there are any concerns or reports of abuse, neglect or exploitation involving a child with SEND, neurodevelopmental conditions such as autism or certain medical or physical health conditions.
-The school will consider extra pastoral support and attention for these children, along with ensuring any appropriate support for communication is in place. - Children who are, or may be, lesbian, gay, bisexual, or transgender (LGBTQ+).
-The school will take steps to reduce the additional barriers these children face and provide a safe space for them to speak out or share their concerns with staff.
-Lady Manners School has an active and supportive LGBTQ+ club.
+The school will consider extra pastoral support and attention for these children, along with ensuring any appropriate support for communication is in place. - Children who are, or may be, lesbian, gay, bisexual, or gender questioning.
+The school will take steps to reduce the additional barriers these children face and create a culture where they can speak out or share their concerns with staff.
+Lady Manners School has an active and supportive Pride club.
+When supporting gender questioning children, the broad range of a child's individual needs are considered.

-Private fostering
+• Private fostering

 In addition to the above the school recognises the additional vulnerability of children in private fostering arrangements.
 A private fostering arrangement is essentially one that is made privately (without the involvement of a local authority) for the care of a child under the age of 16 (under 18, if disabled) by someone other than a parent or close relative with the intention that it should last for 28 days or more.
-See Children Act 1989: private fostering.
-When such arrangements come to our attention, we will advise the local authority.